deadlydog/deadlydog.github.io/_posts/2013-09-09-powershell-needs-a-centralized-package-management-solution.md

 ## Update 2

-PowerShell does not provide a native module management solution using the `PowerShellGet` module with modules hosted on [the PowerShell Gallery](https://www.powershellgallery.com/) :-)
+PowerShell does now provide a native module management solution using the `PowerShellGet` module with modules hosted on [the PowerShell Gallery](https://www.powershellgallery.com/) :-)